 "It will still be a frustrating world to be young in for our sons.
 All these oldies hanging on to their jobs for way too long and blocking upward mobility.
 I think it will be a very unequal world, where the returns on innovation have gone to a tiny proportion of humanity."
 In this instance, I very much hope it's Professor Ferguson who is wrong.

 This is a striking pathology of modern times, this breach of contract between the generations

-Bird's eye view Growth in Chinese cities like Shenzher helped save the world from the global financial crisis
+Bird's eye view Growth in

-Looking ahead Niall Ferguson predicts an uncertain future fo the next generation
+Looking ahead Niall Ferguson